The Arithmetic of Consecutive Polynomial Sequences over Finite Fields: The Number of Irreducible Factors

 \section{The Number of Irreducible Factors}

-From now on, for a polynomial $f\in \Fq[X]$ we use $\omega(f)$ to denote the number of distinct irreducible factors of $f$.
+Recall that for a polynomial $f\in \Fq[X]$, $\omega(f)$ stands for the number of distinct monic irreducible factors of $f$.
 In this section, we study irreducible factors of consecutive polynomial sequences.
 First we need a lemma based on similar ideas as in~\cite[Lemma 1]{PShp1}.